-FERC on Wednesday issued a certificate for Equitrans LP to build its proposed Big Sandy Pipeline to ease the capacity constraint in the eastern part of Kentucky that has led to natural gas production being shut in over the past two years.
-This marks the second pipeline project that the agency has approved for the eastern Kentucky region in less than two months.
+FERC last Wednesday issued a certificate for Equitrans LP to build its proposed Big Sandy Pipeline to ease the capacity constraint in the eastern part of Kentucky that has led to natural gas production being shut in over the past two years.
+This was the second pipeline project that the agency approved for the eastern Kentucky region in less than two months.

-Equitrans, a subsidiary of Equitable Resources in Pittsburgh, PA, proposes to build a 68-mile, 20-inch diameter pipeline and associated facilities that would extend from Equitable Resources' Kentucky Hydrocarbon plant in Langley in eastern Kentucky to Tennessee Gas Pipeline's Broad Run Lateral in Carter County [CP06-275].
+Equitrans, a subsidiary of Equitable Resources in Pittsburgh, PA, proposes to build a 68-mile, 20-inch diameter pipeline and associated facilities that would extend from Equitable Resources’ Kentucky Hydrocarbon plant in Langley in eastern Kentucky to Tennessee Gas Pipeline’s Broad Run Lateral in Carter County [CP06-275].
 The Big Sandy Pipeline project would provide 130 MDth/d of takeaway capacity for Kentucky producers to transport Appalachian gas to markets in the Mid-Atlantic and Northeast regions.
-The anticipated in-service date for the project is April 1, 2007.
+The anticipated in-service date for the project, which is estimated to cost $150 million, is July 1, 2007.

 “Equitrans’ proposals will provide much needed transportation infrastructure in eastern Kentucky which will help move gas out of the region into the interstate pipeline network.
 We also concluded that there is substantial market demand for the project as demonstrated by the fact that Equitrans has signed precedent agreements for 99,893 Dth/d of capacity, or approximately 76% of the proposed capacity of the project,” the FERC order said.